Bringing Good, Clean Food to New Orleans and Jefferson, LA Residents

 We thrive on supporting our community, including local farms and farmers.
 We are proud to support our staff with a rewarding workplace, a delicious meal each day, and fair wages.
 Thank you for being a Good Food Champion and supporting Hippie Kitchen!

 At our on-site coffee bar, enjoy everything from refreshing tonics and coolers to handcrafted coffee drinks and freshly blended juices.
-Guests can also enjoy beer, wine, and specialty cocktails.
+Guests can also enjoy beer, wine, and specialty cocktails, which pair perfectly with our dinner menu.
 The brunch menu offers classics like huevos rancheros as well as lighter fare like granola and fruit.
 Sandwiches range from spicy chicken and pulled pork to hummus and avocado.
 On the Nosh menu, you'll find shareable bites like tuna carpaccio and a house-made pizza of the day.
-Burritos, bowls, salads, entrees, and pasta dishes round out our diverse offerings.
+Burritos, bowls, salads, house made seafood couvillion, and pasta dishes round out our diverse offerings.
 Explore all of our delicious options on our seasonal menu.

 Full-service catering is available for any occasion and number of guests.
 Choose from our breakfast menu, boxed lunches, salad and sandwich spreads, and complete seasonal meals for a crowd.